EndPointCorp/end-point-blog/2015/11/04/funniest-perl-modules.html.md

 And now for something completely different ...

 Programmers in general, and Perl programmers in particular, seem to have excellent, if warped, senses of humor.
-As a result, the CPAN library is replete with modules that have oddball names, or strange and wonderful purposes, or in some delightful cases—both!
+As a result, the CPAN library is replete with modules that have oddball names, or strange and wonderful purposes, or in some delightful cases—​both!

 Let’s take a look.